qamro/data-scraping-programs/README.md

 ```

 **What it does:**
-- Launches headless Chrome (no visible window) via `webdriver-manager`, which auto-downloads the matching chromedriver — no manual driver setup needed
+- Launches headless Chrome (no visible window) via `webdriver-manager`, which auto-downloads the matching chromedriver (no manual driver setup needed)
 - Waits for the page's JavaScript to actually render the quotes before reading them
 - Clicks the "Next" button to page through the whole site
 - Extracts each quote's text, author, and tags